-In hydrophytes, the major absorbing part, i.e. roots are the less significant structure.
+In hydrophytes, the major absorbing part, i.e. roots, are the less significant structure.
 Its overall growth is either poorly developed, reduced or absent.
-The accessory components of root-like root cap and root hairs are generally lacking in floating hydrophytes.
+The root’s accessory components like root cap and root hairs are generally absent in floating hydrophytes.

-In the plant species like Lemna, Ecchorhnia etc. root pocket is present instead of root cap whose function is to maintain the water balance.
-Wolffia and Utricularia are the plants where the roots are absent, but Hydrilla comprises poorly developed roots.
+In the plant species like Lemna, Ecchorhnia species, root pocket is present instead of root cap whose function is to maintain the water balance.
+Wolffia and Utricularia are plants that lack root system, but Hydrilla comprises poorly developed roots.
 The emergent forms contain well-developed roots.

 In amphibious plants, the leaves are of two kinds (submerged and aerial leaves).
-The submerged leaves show resistant against potential damage by the water current and absorb dissolved carbon dioxide.
+The submerged leaves show resistance against potential damage by the water current and absorb dissolved carbon dioxide.

-The leaves of emergent hydrophytes resemble with the leaves of terrestrial plants.
+The leaves of emergent hydrophytes resemble the leaves of terrestrial plants.
 Aerial leaves are bulbous, lobed in structure and showing features similar to the mesophytic characters by having a wax coating on the upper leaf surface.

-The hydrophyte plants can make the use of gases like oxygen and carbon dioxide present in the air cavities for future cell activities.
-Petioles in floating hydrophytes have a huge tendency of regeneration that reasonably controlled by the auxins.
+The hydrophyte plants could use gases like oxygen and carbon dioxide in the air cavities for future cell activities.
+Petioles in floating hydrophytes have a huge tendency of regeneration, which is reasonably controlled by the auxins.

 Osmotic concentration: Hydrophytes possess a low osmotic concentration of the cell sap than the surrounding water.

-Transpiration: It is absent in submerged plants while floating, and emergent hydrophytes go through high rate of water loss or transpiration.
+Transpiration: It is absent in submerged plants while floating, and emergent hydrophytes go through a high rate of water loss or transpiration.

 Pollination and dispersal: Both pollination and dispersal of fruits occur by the agency of water.
 The dispersed seeds and fruits generally remain on the water surface, as they are light in weight.

-Hydrophytic plants possess undifferentiated mesophyll cells in the submerged leaves and differentiated mesophylls (palisade and spongy mesophylls) with the well-developed air cavities in both floating and emergent hydrophytic leaves.
+Hydrophytic plants possess undifferentiated mesophyll cells in the submerged leaves and differentiated mesophylls (palisade and spongy mesophylls) with well-developed air cavities in both the floating and emergent hydrophytic leaves.